dupgit/sauvegarde/man/cdpfglrestore.md

 **-f**, **--all-files**:

-   Restores all files found by -r REGEX (or -l REGEX).
+   In conjunction with -r restores all files found by -r REGEX (or -l REGEX).
 This option has no real effect with -l option and only works when restoring in conjunction with -r option.

 **-g**, **--latest**: